isabellab3/OS-Simulation/README.md

 Then run the program by typing:
 > $ ./main

-The commands for the program once it is running are described below.
+The commands for the program once it is running are described above.

 If you wish to remove the file main.o made by typing ```make all```, type:
 > $ make clean